kkipngenokoech/curated-projects/python/Bagels/README.md

   - this function checks if the player entered a valid number, guess.
 ## play_again()
   - this function returns true or false based on if the player wants to play again or not.

+## the game:
+The print() function calls will tell the player the rules of the game and what the Pico, Fermi, and Bagels clues mean

+the first while loop:
+infinite while loop that has a condition of True so it will loop forever until a break statement is executed.
+Inside the infinite loop, you get a secret number from the get_secret_number() function, passing it NUMDIGITS to tell how many digits you want the secret number to have.
+This secret number is assigned to secret_number.
+Remember, the value in secret_number is a string not an integer.

+you then inform the user the number of guesses he's left with/ has

+then you get the players guess.The code keeps looping and asking the player for a guess until the player enters a valid guess.
+A valid guess has only digits and the same number of digits as the secret number

+you then pass the players guess to the clue to return a success or a clue to the player.

+the last two if's check if the: player won or lost and asks the player to guess again or breaks out of the loop if he won

+then ask the player if he wants to play again, that's if it returns true; and the game will start all together.